Home >> Cruise Fiascos >> Norwegian Cruise Line denied boarding to my pregnant wife! Can we get a refund?

 An unexpected but very welcome pregnancy

-In September, the Nicholsens, who had been hoping for a baby for some time, had just completed an initial consultation with a fertility specialist.
+In September, the Nicholsons, who had been hoping for a baby for some time, had just completed an initial consultation with a fertility specialist.
 But just after the appointment, Lindsey discovered a follow-up wouldn’t be necessary.
 A home test confirmed the fabulous news – she was pregnant.

 Instead of going back to the specialist the couple headed to their obstetrician’s office.
 There they received confirmation of their happy news and a due date for their first baby: June 7, 2023.